This post may contain affiliate links. Please read our disclosure policy.

 Frozen is an excellent alternative, for a variety of reasons which may vary from family to family.

-- Frozen Vegetables can often be prepared quickly and with little effort, making them a great option when you’re strapped for time.
+- They’re Fast – Frozen can often be prepared quickly and with little effort, making them a great option when you’re strapped for time.
+Unlike my roasted vegetables recipe that takes nearly an hour, with frozen you’re done in half the time.

-- They are readily available all year round, unlike fresh veggies that are usually seasonal.
+- Year Round Availability – They are readily available all year round, unlike fresh veggies that are usually seasonal, like butternut squash and brussels sprouts.

-- Frozen vegetables are budget friendly; you can usually get a bag of frozen mixed veggies for a few dollars, sometimes less.
+- Easy on Your Wallet – Frozen veggies are budget friendly; you can usually get a bag of frozen mixed vegetables for a few dollars, sometimes less.

-- They longer shelf life, and will remain fresh in your freezer for up to 6 months, sometimes longer.
+- They Last Longer – They have a longer shelf life, and will remain fresh in your freezer for up to 6 months, sometimes longer.

 How to Make Frozen Vegetables Taste Better

-They can be kind of blah, so here’s a little trick I learned for making frozen vegetables taste better.
-This simple trick will yield a great tasting, budget friendly side dish.
-Plus, while the recipe below is for a mixed veggie bag, this will work for almost any frozen vegetables you can find.
+They can be kind of blah, so here’s a little trick I learned for making frozen veggies taste better.
+This simple hack will yield a great tasting, budget-friendly side dish.
+Plus, while the recipe below is for a mixed veggie bag, this will work for almost any freezer vegetables you can find.

-- Heat veggies in chicken broth.
+- In a deep skillet or saucepan, boil veggies in chicken broth.
 This adds extra flavor that boiling in water or steaming in the microwave just won’t give you.
 Drain the liquid out and keep them in the pan.

 - Add butter and fresh minced garlic.
 The melted butter coats the vegetables and creates a sort of sauce and the garlic adds another layer of flavor.

-- Stir in fresh minced parsley and parmesan cheese, and serve!
+- Stir in fresh minced parsley and parmesan cheese, and season with salt and pepper!

-Once you learn how to cook frozen vegetables like this, you’ll never turn your nose up at the freezer aisle again!
+Once you learn how to cook your veggies like this, you’ll never turn your nose up at the freezer aisle again!

 How to use Frozen Vegetables in Recipes

-Different vegetables can require different treatments and cooking methods, depending on their flavor, texture and water content.
-For example, a lot of frozen vegetables, like broccoli, cauliflower and even zucchini can be roasted.
-Toss them with some olive oil and seasoning (like salt and pepper), and spread them in a single layer on a hot baking sheet, and roast at 450 degrees.
+Different vegetables can require different treatments and cooking methods, depending on their flavor, texture, and water content.
+For example, a lot of vegetables, like frozen broccoli florets, cauliflower, and even zucchini can be roasted straight in the oven or the air fryer.
+Toss them with some olive oil and seasoning (like salt and pepper), spread them in a single layer on a hot baking sheet pan, and roast at 450 degrees.
 Roasting times will vary.

-Add frozen corn, peas or mixed veggies to soups and smoothies without even thawing them.
-For casseroles like my Sloppy Joe Tater Tot Casserole, stir fries and fried rice, thaw in the microwave or in the fridge before adding.
+Add frozen corn, peas, or mixed veggies to your favorite soup, stew, and smoothies without even thawing them.
+For casseroles like my Sloppy Joe Tater Tot Casserole, stir fries, and fried rice, thaw in the microwave or in the fridge before adding.

 I use frozen veggies in a lot of recipes: